 Notes.
 Local linear RD estimates with triangular kernel.
 The unit of observation is a review.
-The dependent variable is the review sentiment valence (negative or positive).
+In Panel A, the dependent variable is the review sentiment valence (negative or positive).
+In Panel B, the dependent variable is the review star rating (number of stars).
 Cluster-robust bandwidth selection, point estimation, and robust bias-corrected inference are based on Calonico et al. (2017).
-Column (1) uses the mean square error (MSE) optimal bandwidth selector; Column (2) the mean square error (MSE) optimal bandwidth selector separately below and above the cutoff; Column (3) the coverage error probability optimal (CER) bandwidth selector.
+Column (1) uses the mean square error (MSE) optimal bandwidth selector; Column (2) the mean square error (MSE) optimal bandwidth selector separately below and above the cutoff; Column (3) the coverage error probability (CER) optimal bandwidth selector.
 Each specification includes book fixed effects.
 Standard errors clustered at the book title level are reported in parentheses.

 Following standard practices, we estimate our RD regression using a local linear approach where we focus only on observations close to the cutoff (Gelman and Imbens, 2019).
 We compute the optimal bandwidth by using the data-driven bandwidth selectors introduced in Calonico et al. (2017).
-The results are in Table A6 (review sentiment) and Table A7 (review rating).
+The results are reported in Table B3.
 Regardless of the bandwidth choice, the estimates remain quantitatively and qualitatively similar to the baseline.
 Accordingly, the RDiT estimates confirm that the Booker significantly decreases consumer satisfaction, both in terms of both sentiment and ratings.